-- Central Clinical School (Royal Prince Alfred Hospital)

-- Concord Clinical School

-- Westmead Clinical School

-- Nepean Clinical School

-- Sydney Adventist Hospital Clinical School

-- Northern Clinical School (Royal North Shore Hospital)

-- Clinical School of the Children's Hospital at Westmead
+- Central Clinical School (Royal Prince Alfred Hospital) - Concord Clinical School - Westmead Clinical School - Nepean Clinical School - Northern Clinical School (Royal North Shore Hospital) - Clinical School of the Children's Hospital at Westmead

 - The School of Rural Health:

 - o Dubbo

-- o Orange. - The University Centre for Rural Health, Lismore - The University Department of Rural Health, Broken Hill.
+- o Orange.

+- The University Centre for Rural Health, Lismore

+- The University Department of Rural Health, Broken Hill.

 As a part of the Murray Darling Medical Schools Network, the University of Sydney has plans to deliver all four years of the program at Dubbo in the future.
-The AMC will assess the details of the implementation of the Murray Darling Medical School Network in Dubbo via a separate process.
+The AMC has assessed the details of the implementation of the Murray Darling Medical School Network in Dubbo via a separate process.